davideronchini/E-Commerce-Demo/README.md

 ```

 ## 📂 Folder Structure
-The folder structure reflects the organization of the project:
+The project folder structure therefore follows the principles of Clean Architecture and is organized as follows:
 ```
 └── lib/
   ├── features/